ember-learn/ember-blog/content/ember-released-5-2.md

 #### Bug Fixes

-Ember CLI 5.2 introduced <replace here> bug fixes:
+Ember CLI 5.2 introduced no bug fixes.

 #### Features

-Ember CLI 5.2 introduced <replace here> features:
+Ember CLI 5.2 introduced 1 new feature:

+- [#10283](https://github.com/ember-cli/ember-cli/pull/10283) - refactor `--typescript` support in blueprints to not use `ember-cli-typescript`.

 #### Deprecations

-Ember CLI 5.2 introduced <replace here> deprecations.
+Ember CLI 5.2 introduced no deprecations.

 For more details on the changes in Ember CLI 5.2 and detailed upgrade instructions, please review the [Ember CLI 5.2.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v5.2.0).